 - Stop the engine and allow the machine to cool down before performing maintenance. - The engine and the hydraulic system and many other parts of the machine are hot immediately after the engine is stopped.
 Touching these parts will cause burns. - The hydraulic oil is also hot and under high pressure.
 Be careful not to touch the hydraulic oil when loosening the cap or plug.
-Working on the machine under these conditions could result in burns or injuries due to the hot oil spurting out. - Oil may spurt out if caps or filters are removed or pipes are disconnected before releasing the pressure in the hydraulic system. - Gradually loosen the vent plug to relieve tank pressure. - When removing plugs or screws, or when disconnecting hoses, stand to the side and loosen them slowly to gradually release the internal pressure before removing.
+Working on the machine under these - conditions could result in burns or injuries due to the hot oil spurting out. - Oil may spurt out if caps or filters are removed or pipes are disconnected before releasing the pressure in the hydraulic system. - Gradually loosen the vent plug to relieve tank pressure. - When removing plugs or screws, or when disconnecting hoses, stand to the side and loosen them slowly to gradually release the internal pressure before removing.

 - 1. Open the engine hood. - 2.
-Slowly loosen the air bleeding plug (1) to relieve the internal pressure, and then remove the plug.
+Slowly loosen the air bleeding plug (2) to relieve the internal pressure, and then remove the plug.

-Loosen the bolts (2) and remove the cover (3).

-- 4. Loosen the hose bands and remove the hose (5) from the flange (6). - 5.
-Loosen the bolts to take out the flange (6). - 6.
-Remove the return filter (7). - 7.
-Install a new return filter. - 8.
-Reassemble the flange (6) and the hose (5). - 9.
-Inspect the level with the sight gauge (8), and replenish if the level is too low.

-Refer to "Inspecting the hydraulic oil tank level and replenishing" on page 5-19.
+- 3. Loosen the five bolts and remove the left side cover (4). - 4.
+Open the fuel lid. - 5.
+Turn the filter (3) counterclockwise with the filter wrench and remove it. - 6.
+Clean the surface of installation of the filter stand. - 7.
+Apply a thin layer of oil on the packing of the new filter. - 8.
+Install the new filter by hand. - 9.
+Tighten a 3/4 turn using the filter wrench after the filter packing comes in contact with the surface of installation. - 10.
+Install the left side cover (4). - Inspect the level with the sight gauge (1), and replenish if the level is too low.
+Refer to "Inspecting the hydraulic oil tank level and replenishing" on page 5-19. - 12.
+Pressurize the hydraulic oil tank.
+Refer to "Pressurizing the hydraulic oil tank" on page 5-20.